Quaver/Quaver.Blog/_posts/2018-09-06-answering-your-questions.md

 If you're interested in helping develop our difficulty calculator, we're looking for people to assist with this as well in terms of both theory and maths.

+We're also looking for artists who are great at UI design.
+If this is something that interests you, feel free to hit us up!.

 If you're interested in contributing with the both of these, feel free to join our [Discord Server](https://discord.gg/nJa8VFr) where all of our developers, contributors, and supporters are chatting.

 # "Business Model" Questions